solliancenet/azure-synapse-analytics-workshop-300/day-02/lab04-dw-optimization-part-2.md

         T.TransactionItemsCountBucket
     ```

-2. Improve the query by adding support to calculate the lower margin of the first per-customer transactions items count bucket:
+2. Improve the query by adding support to calculate the lower margin of the first per-customer transactions items count bucket (where `SUFFIX` is your **student ID**):

     ```sql
     SELECT